gromacs/gromacs/docs/user-guide/mdp-options.rst

 COM pulling
 ^^^^^^^^^^^

-Note that where pulling coordinate are applicable, there can be more than one (set with :mdp:`pull-ncoords`) and multiple related :ref:`mdp` variables will exist accordingly.
-Documentation references to things like :mdp:`pull-coord1-vec` should be understood to apply to to the applicable pulling coordinate.
+Note that where pulling coordinates are applicable, there can be more than one (set with :mdp:`pull-ncoords`) and multiple related :ref:`mdp` variables will exist accordingly.
+Documentation references to things like :mdp:`pull-coord1-vec` should be understood to apply to to the applicable pulling coordinate, eg. the second pull coordinate is described by pull-coord2-vec, pull-coord2-k, and so on.

 .. mdp:: pull